 Do you know what it means to be charged with possession of drug paraphernalia?
 It’s a charge that carries stiff penalties in many areas, so it is important to understand what this charge entails and what the potential consequences are.
 In this article, we’ll discuss the charge for possession of drug paraphernalia, what the penalties could be, and how to defend yourself if you are facing this charge.
 Let’s get started!

-What is the Charge for Possession of Drug Paraphernalia?
+- What are the Consequences for Possession of Drug Paraphernalia?

 What are the Consequences for Possession of Drug Paraphernalia?